 - On the canvas, drag and drop an Error Boundary event on the boundary of an activity element (either a Call Activity element or a Sub-Process element), as required.

 - In the Properties pane, enter the description and select Add/Remove Errors.

 The Add/Remove Errors UI allows you to capture the errors and exceptions based on the following options:

-- All Business Errors—To capture all the errors from Call Activity or Sub-Process elements.
+- All Business Errors—To capture all errors from Call Activity or Sub-Process elements.

-- Specific Business Error—To capture those errors that are from only Call Activity or Sub-Process elements defined for the task.
+- Specific Business Error—To capture only the errors from the Call Activity or Sub-Process elements defined for the task.